 Housing options for adults with autism: slides from a 2015 webinar hosted by the Autism Insurance Resource Center; many similarities to the “Thinking about housing” webinar.

-Learning about housing: This presentation combines elements of “Thinking about housing” and our daylong housing workshop into a presentation for families who may not have funds to invest, and may be permanent residents, rather than citizens.
+Learning about housing – a brief take: This presentation combines elements of “Thinking about housing” and our daylong housing workshop into a presentation for families who may not have funds to invest, and may be permanent residents, rather than citizens.
 Translations of this presentation are available on our Translations page.

-Applying for housing: A companion presentation to “Learning about housing”, which dives into the details of completing the Department of Housing and Community Development (DHCD) Universal Application, the Section 8 Centralized Waiting List application, and the DHCD Section 8 Housing Choice Voucher Program application.
+Applying for housing – a brief take: A companion presentation to “Learning about housing – a brief take”, which dives into the details of completing the Department of Housing and Community Development (DHCD) Universal Application, the Section 8 Centralized Waiting List application, and the DHCD Section 8 Housing Choice Voucher Program application.
 For residents of Boston, some information on applying to the Boston Housing Authority is also included.
 Translations of this presentation are available on our Translations page.

 Autism and the built environment — using design to improve outcomes: Presented at the Bridgewell “Conquering the Cliff” conference, April, 2016.
 Please feel free to contact us with questions, as the .pdf does not include facilitator notes.